 Solar thermal collectors are classified by the United States Energy Information Administration as low-, medium-, or high-temperature collectors.
 Low-temperature collectors are generally unglazed and used to heat swimming pools or to heat ventilation air.
 Medium-temperature collectors are also usually flat plates but are used for heating water or air for residential and commercial use.
 High-temperature collectors concentrate sunlight using mirrors or lenses and are generally used for fulfilling heat requirements up to 300 deg C / 20 bar pressure in industries, and for electric power production.
 Two categories include Concentrated Solar Thermal (CST) for fulfilling heat requirements in industries, and Concentrated Solar Power (CSP) when the heat collected is used for power generation.
 CST and CSP are not replaceable in terms of application.
 The largest facilities are located in the American Mojave Desert of California and Nevada.
 These plants employ a variety of different technologies.
-The largest examples include, Ivanpah Solar Power Facility (377 MW), Solar Energy Generating Systems installation (354 MW), and Crescent Dunes (110 MW).
-Spain is the other major developer of solar thermal power plant.
-The largest examples include, Solnova Solar Power Station (150 MW), the Andasol solar power station (150 MW), and Extresol Solar Power Station (100 MW).
+The largest examples include Ivanpah Solar Power Facility (377 MW), Solar Energy Generating Systems installation (354 MW), and Crescent Dunes (110 MW).
+Spain is the other major developer of the solar thermal power plant.
+The largest examples include Solnova Solar Power Station (150 MW), the Andasol solar power station (150 MW), and Extresol Solar Power Station (100 MW).